cordiverse/cordis/README.md

 ### Events [↑](#contents)

-Cordis has a built-in event model.
+Cordis has a built-in event model with lifecycle management.

 #### Listen to events [↑](#contents)